-The 2011 sweep of the HSfE, commissioned by the Health and Social Care Information Centre, was the 21st annual survey and interviewed 8,610 adults and 2,007 children living in private households and achieved a core household response rate of 66 per cent (NatCen Social Research, 2012; NatCen Social Research and UCL, 2013)i.
+The 2011 sweep of the HSfE, commissioned by the Health and Social Care Information Centre, was the 21st annual survey and interviewed 8610 adults and 2007 children living in private households and achieved a core household response rate of 66 per cent (NatCen Social Research, 2012; NatCen Social Research and UCL, 2013).
 The survey covers public health trends, the proportions of people who have specific health conditions and the prevalence of risk factors associated with these health conditions.

-The CSEW (ONS, 2013b), until recently was known as the British Crime Survey, was first conducted in 1982, however, since 2001/02 it has been conducted continuously with the survey asking adults living in private households about their experiences of crime in the year preceding the interview as well their views on crime and criminal justice issues.
+The CSEW (ONS, 2013b),1 known as the British Crime Survey until recently, was first conducted in 1982, however, since 2001/02 it has been conducted continuously with the survey asking adults living in private households about their experiences of crime in the year preceding the interview as well their views on crime and criminal justice issues.
 It also includes questions on health status as part of its generic demographics module.
 The 2011/12 sweep achieved a sample size of 45,930 with a response rate of 75 per cent (TNS BMRB, 2012).